Galileo's Daughter by Dava Sobel

 'The Glass Castle by Jeannette Walls'

 'Animal's People by Indra Sinha'

-I have deep sympathy for the sufferers, I know that poor class is deprived of basic necessities, especially in the villages of India!
-This struggle of Animal against the evils of the society, side by side his emotional turmoil and his understanding of the ever increasing desires and also how he justifies his foolish acts is marvellous!
+I have deep sympathy for the sufferers, and I know that poor class is deprived of necessities, especially in the villages of India!
+This struggle of Animal against the evils of the society, side by side his emotional turmoil and his understanding of the ever-increasing desires and also how he justifies his foolish acts is marvellous!

-This book gives us a true account of our suspicious nature, our greed and the tendency of people to exploit others but the bonding among these victims is very strong as if they know that their interdependence is essential for their survival.
+This book gives us a real account of our suspicious nature, our greed and the tendency of people to exploit others but the bonding among these victims is extreme as if they know that their interdependence is essential for their survival.
 Apart from these harsh realities, these hungry people do not lose their Empathy, Sensitivity, Love and continue to unite for the Cause of 'Justice'.
-I guess such qualities are rare even in educated working class of India.
+I guess such qualities are rare even in the educated working class of India.

 Lincoln in the Bardo by George Saunders

 Thought provoking book, such books make me a better person.
 Life is much more than this routine and the element of surprise in life might turn our life upside down so we need to live in today and in present.
 DEATH is so intriguing and Mr George presented this aftermath and emotions of Mr president...
 Everything about his imagination is so real.